 Roman chamomile and German chamomile

-Which vegetable oil should you choose?
+Which plant oil should you choose?

 Jojoba oil is also an excellent choice, especially for facial use.
 Its light, non-greasy texture and affinity with the skin make it an ideal base for a balancing treatment, particularly if chamomile is used to soothe skin prone to inflammation or blemishes.
-Finally, for hair care, avocado oil deeply nourishes hair while enhancing the softening and brightening effects of the flower.
+Finally, for hair care, avocado oil nourishes hair deeply while enhancing the softening and brightening effects of the flower.

 How to make homemade chamomile oil step by step ?